aversini/bump-and-release/README.md

     /**
      * { boolean }
      * Flag indicating that all changes will remain
-     * local, preventing anything to be pushed.
+     * local, preventing anything to be pushed to the remote(s).
      */
     local: true,
     /**